ksnxr/GWC_solution/README.md

 # Experiment On Your Own
 If you would like to do some experiments on our solution, we also provide our general training and inference notebooks.

-* For _general training_, see [placeholder](placeholder).
+* For _general training_, see [general-train.ipynb](general/general-train.ipynb).
 This notebook provides a complete pipeline for training, pseudo labeling, fine-tuning with pseudo labels, detecting and saving to submission.
-* For _general inference_, see [placeholder](placeholder).
+* For _general inference_, see [general-inference.ipynb](general/general-inference.ipynb).
 This notebook contains codes to direct inference and ensemble models with weighted boxes fusion.

 <!--
 # Environment